wren-lang/wren/doc/site/core/sequence.markdown

 ### **map**(transformation)

-Creates a new list by applying `transformation` to each element in the sequence.
+Creates a new sequence that applies the `transformation` to each element in the original sequence while it is iterated.

-Iterates over the sequence, passing each element to the function `transformation`.
-Generates a new list from the result of each of those calls.
+The `list` method can be used to turn the resulting sequence into a list.

     :::dart
-    [1, 2, 3].map {|n| n * 2} // [2, 4, 6].
+    [1, 2, 3].map {|n| n * 2}.list // [2, 4, 6].

 ### **reduce**(function)